SJJ418/dataviz-project-proposal/README.md

 [![image](costOfLivingMap.png)](https://vizhub.com/SJJ418/cost_of_living_world_map?mode=embed)

 ## Week 2

 Direction change for vizualization.
 Data set applied to world map that allows for country selection (currently mouseover only).
 Next steps are to include additional data per country selected.
 This information will appear in a popup when a country is clicked.
-Possible graphics include radar chart of index breakdown, country rankings and salary display.
-Any advice on additional information to include or methods to compare countries would be appreciated.
-Thank you!
+Possible graphics include radar chart of index breakdown and country rank.

 [![image](costOfLivingIndexWithCountrySelection)](https://vizhub.com/SJJ418/cost-of-living-world-map-with-country-selection?edit=files&file=cost_of_living_index.csv&tabs=map.js%7Eindex.js%7Epackage.json%7Ecost_of_living_index.csv)

 ## Week 3

 Color key added (still working to make color gradient interpolation work with key).
 Added country selection fucntionality to represent additional country data.
-Next steps are to fix colors and create additional visualizations for additional country information.
+Next steps are to fix colors and create additional visualization for additional country information.

 [![image](colorKey)](https://vizhub.com/SJJ418/cost-of-living-world-map-with-country-selection-and-color-scale?mode=embed)

 [![image](countryPopUp)](https://vizhub.com/SJJ418/cost-of-living-world-map-with-country-selection-and-color-scale?mode=embed)

 ## Week 4

-Color was changed to use a color scale however country pop-up is functional and displays country and cost of living.
+Color was changed to use a color scale.
+Country pop-up is functional and displays country and cost of living.
 Next steps are to add secondary vizualization to pop-up that breaks down the cost of living scoreds in each country and displays rank.

 [![image](costOfLivingColorScale.png)](https://vizhub.com/SJJ418/cost-of-living-map-with-colorscale-and-country-pop-up?mode=embed)

 [![image](countryCostOfLivingPopUp.png)](https://vizhub.com/SJJ418/cost-of-living-map-with-colorscale-and-country-pop-up?mode=embed)

 ## Week 5

 Radar Graph is added when country is selected.
 Next steps are to clean up presentation and add color gradient to circles in radar chart.

 [![image](costOfLivingRadarChart.png)](https://vizhub.com/SJJ418/cost-of-living-map-with-radar-chart-pop-up?mode=embed)

 ## Week 6